-Some platforms offer the services.
-Individual writers sell articles they wrote for specific niches.
+Some platforms offer the services where individual writers sell articles they wrote for specific niches.

-However, keep in mind that if you buy pre-written articles, they won’t be adapted to your brand style.
-You are always running the risk of being just one of multiple buyers, as well.
+However, if you buy pre-written articles, they won’t be adapted to your brand style.
+You also run the risk of being just one of multiple buyers, as well.

 And when you republish content that has been published elsewhere, you won’t get the SEO benefits.
 In fact, you could even risk getting a manual penalty from Google and losing your traffic-driving rankings.

 Not everyone is born to be a writer and hey, that’s totally fine!
-You can always record your thoughts and transcribe them.
+You can always record your thoughts and transcribe them or create a video or podcast.
 You can do this alone, or with your team.

 Case studies are a great way to demonstrate your expertise without wasting time.
 Customers are always on the lookout for case studies and examples they can learn from.
 If you can provide such a valuable resource to them, you bet they’ll convert.